Acuzle/acutils/doc/gpu.md

 # select_device

-Select device used for some gpu computations of the current process.
+Select device used for some GPU computations of the current process.

 PARAMETERS
 ----------
-- device (int or None): selected gpu (if None, does nothing).
+- device (int or None): selected GPU (if None, does nothing).

 RETURNS
 -------